RealJyxen/RealJyxen/README.md

 - /avatar   : Display the avatar of the provided user
 - /reminder : Remind you in time
 - /joke     : Tells you a random joke
-- /giveawy  : Create a giveaway(in dev)
+- /giveawy  : Create a giveaway

 - ╰── ⋅ 🤍 ⋅ ── ✧🤍✧ ── ⋅ 🤍 ⋅ ──╯